turulomio/pydicts/README.md

 # pydicts

-Module to use dictionaries, list of dictionaries, ... in various situations
+Module to use dictionaries, list of dictionaries and other data structures

+I've developed this module because I needed this kind of methods developing with Django and python

 ## Acronyms
 pydicts uses several acronyms to call functions and parameters